ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 ```
 {: codeblock}

-Assuming the previous document in `./view.json`, this document is uploaded to the database by using:
+Assuming the previous document in `./view.json`, this document is uploaded to the database by using the following command:

 ```sh
 curl -X PUT "$SERVICE_URL/readings/_design/infrastructure-mapping" -H 'Content-Type: application/json' --data @view.json